Enumerations of bargraphs with respect to corner statistics

-which leads to $T(x,1)=\frac{x^{v+w+1}}{(1-2x)^2}\frac{(1-x)^3}{(1-x^{w+1})(1-x^{w+2})}$; the generating function for the total number of $(v,w)$-corners of type A over all bargraphs according to the number of cells.
-As consequence, we have the following result. \begin{corollary} The total number of $(v,w)$-corners of type A over all bargraphs having $n$ cells is given by
+the generating function for the total number of $(v,w)$-corners of type A over all bargraphs according to the number of cells.
+As a consequence, we have the following result. \begin{corollary} The total number of $(v,w)$-corners of type A over all bargraphs having $n$ cells is given by $t_n=\frac{n}{(2^{w+1}-1)(2^{w+2}-1)}2^{w-v+n-1}$. \end{corollary}